-The keyword ApplicationIntent can be specified in your connection string.
-The assignable values are ReadWrite or ReadOnly.
-The default is ReadWrite.
+ApplicationIntent in your connection string.
+The assignable values are

-When ApplicationIntent=ReadOnly, the client requests a read workload when connecting.
-The server enforces the intent at connection time, and during a USE database statement.
+ApplicationIntent=ReadOnly, the client requests a read workload when connecting.
+The server enforces the intent at connection time, and during a

-The ApplicationIntent keyword does not work with legacy read-only databases.
+ApplicationIntent keyword doesn't work with legacy read-only databases.

 Targets of ReadOnly

-- A database can allow or disallow read workloads on the targeted Always On database.
-This choice is controlled by using the ALLOW_CONNECTIONS clause of the PRIMARY_ROLE and SECONDARY_ROLE Transact-SQL statements.
+Always On.
+A database can allow or disallow read workloads on the targeted availability group database.
+This choice is controlled by using the

 If none of those special targets are available, the regular database is read from.